Centre asks media, digital platforms not to carry online-betting ads

-It added that keeping in mind the larger public interest involved, “ the print and electronic media is advised to refrain from publishing advertisements of online betting platforms”.
+It added that, keeping in mind the larger public interest involved, “the print and electronic media are advised to refrain from publishing advertisements of online betting platforms.”

-“Online and social media, including the online advertisement intermediaries and publishers, are advised not to display such advertisements in India or target such advertisements towards the Indian audience,” the advisory added.
+“The online and social media, including the online advertisement intermediaries and publishers, are advised not to display such advertisements in India or target such advertisements towards the Indian audience, the advisory added.

-The Ministry stated that ads by online betting platforms are misleading, and do not appear to be “in strict conformity” with the various regulations of the country.
-This includes the Consumer Protection Act 2019 and Advertising Code under the Cable Television Networks Regulation Act, 1995.
-It also includes “advertisement norms under the Norms of Journalistic Conduct laid down by the Press Council of India under the Press Council Act, 1978, a reference to which has also been made in the Information Technology (Intermediary 3.
-Guidelines and Digital Media Ethics Code) Rules, 2021”, the advisory added.
+The Ministry stated that ads by online betting platforms are misleading and do not appear to be “in strict conformity” with the various regulations of the country.
+This includes the Consumer Protection Act 2019 and the Advertising Code under the Cable Television Networks Regulation Act, 1995.
+The advisory also added that it also includes “advertisement norms under the Norms of Journalistic Conduct laid down by the Press Council of India under the Press Council Act, 1978, a reference to which has also been made in the Information Technology (Intermediary 3.
+Guidelines and Digital Media Ethics Code) Rules, 2021”.

 Meanwhile, the Ministry also referred to its earlier advisory, issued in December last year, to private broadcasters to ensure that online gaming ads shown on their TV channels adhere to the guidelines of the Advertising Standards Council of India.
 According to the ASCI guidelines that came into effect in December, real money online gaming players need to mandatory display a disclaimer on the financial risks involved in their ads.